-UNC General Administration has worked out a license template that is approved for use across the UNC System Institutions for purchase of JAMF Software’s JAMF Pro management tools for Apple Devices.
-Details on the UNC System Agreement – JAMF Software JAMF Pro are available from each institution’s Combined Pricing Initiative (CPI) representative or UNC GA.
+UNC System Office has worked out a license template that is approved for use across the UNC System Institutions for purchase of JAMF Software’s JAMF Pro management tools for Apple Devices.
+Details on the UNC System Agreement – JAMF Software JAMF Pro are available from each institution’s Combined Pricing Initiative (CPI) representative or UNC SO.

-The UNC Wide JAMF Pro Service is a deployment of the UNC System Agreement – JAMF Software’s JAMF Pro license that uses a shared JSS server hosted by JAMF Software at nc.jamfcloud.com to provide secure, federated, enterprise managment of Apple devices across participating UNC System Institutions.
+The UNC Wide JAMF Pro Service is a deployment of the UNC System Agreement – JAMF Software’s JAMF Pro license that uses a shared JPS server hosted by JAMF Software at nc.jamfcloud.com to provide secure, federated, enterprise management of Apple devices across participating UNC System Institutions.
 The service makes use of the Jamf Cloud Distribution Service (JCDS) which is hosted by JAMF Software to distribute installer packages.

 What is required to use the UNC Wide JAMF Pro Service?